Skip to content

 • Detect 401 responses

-• Show friendly "Session Expired" message
+• Show a friendly "Session expired" message

-• Redirect to login with return URL
+• Redirect to sign-in with a return URL

-2. Implement Token Refresh
+2. Implement token refresh

 • Check token expiration before requests